StevenMayher/432-2022/projectB/proposal_plans.md

 Project 25 | Siddharth Dugar
 -------: | :-------------------
-Title | Association of Left ventricle systolic velocity to ICU mortality in sepsis Source | Clinical data as part of our sepsis registry at Cleveland Clinic Public | *Not available to the public*
+Title | Factors associated with severity of aortic stenosis and ICU mortality in sepsis Source | Clinical data as part of our sepsis registry at Cleveland Clinic Public | *Not available to the public*
+Model 1 | A model for a multi-categorical outcome
+Out 1 | Aortic stenosis in echocardiography is categorized into 4 categories (Absent/Mild/Moderate/Severe) based on measured aortic valve area
+RQ 1 | How well can the severity of aortic stenosis assessed by aortic valve be predicted by peak aortic velocity, age, gender, body surface area and left ventricle ejection fraction?
-Model 1 | A logistic model fit using a Bayesian engine Out 1 |  A categorical variable with 2 levels, death or survived till discharge from the intensive care unit.
+Model 2 | A logistic model fit using a generalized linear model and logit link Out 2 | Intensive care unit mortality
-RQ 1 | The association of Left ventricle systolic function assessed by peak mitral velocity and intensive care unit mortality Model 2 | A Cox model for a time-to-event outcome with censoring Out 2 | A categorical variable with 2 levels, death or survived till 28 days from intensive care unit admission.
-RQ 2 | The association of Left ventricle systolic function assessed by peak mitral velocity and outcome at 28 days from ICU admission.
+RQ 2 | How well can peak aortic velocity, age, gender, left ventricle ejection fraction, acute physiological score(APS) score and severity of sepsis accurately predict whether a patient survived or died during their intensive care unit stay?
-Samples | 2441 for each.
+Samples | 487 for Model 1, 2051 for Model 2.
-Status | **REVISION REQUESTED**.
-Neither of your research question is a question, ending with a question mark.
-I'm not quite sure what they are, actually.
-A Cox model doesn't take a categorical outcome, of course, right?
-It takes a time-to-event outcome.
-What is your time to event outcome?
-How much censoring is there?
-Your model 1 implies there is no censoring, so at least one of these models has to change.
-Also, I'd like you to specify what predictors you're planning to use in each model as part of your revision.
-I want to ensure that you're not using exactly the same predictors in each case.
+Status | Dr. Love approved your revision on Canvas.
+See Canvas for details.

 [Back to Top](#project-b-plans)